syntaxseed/iplimiter/README.md

 **Rule Example: Sending Mail**

 In our application, users can only send mail at most every 5 minutes (300 seconds).
 They can make at most 3 attempts at sending mail before the reset time.
 Ban status matters for this ruleset (ie some events might use ban status for other purposes but not for rules).
-Attempts get reset every hour (3600 seconds).
+Attempts get reset after an hour of no attempts (3600 seconds).

 Our ruleset in JSON format:
 ```